Home » Side Dish » Mom’s Sausage Stuffing

 5. Gradually pour in the chicken stock while stirring the stuffing to make sure the stock is evenly distributed.

-Onion, celery, and garlic sauteing in a pan for the stuffing.
+Onion, celery, and garlic sauteing in a pan for Mom's Sausage Stuffing.

 6. The bread should be moist.
 Pour into a greased casserole dish, bake for 30 minutes and that’s it!
 The top should be nice and crispy, while the stuffing underneath is nice and moist!